Joseph-ink/dnsperftest-CN/README.md

-# DNS Performance Test
+# DNS Performance Test (Optimized for China)

-Shell script to test the performance of the most popular DNS resolvers from your location (Optimized for China).
+Shell script to test the performance of the most popular DNS resolvers from your location.

 Includes by default:
  * CloudFlare 1.1.1.1